ClickHouse/ClickHouse/docs/en/index.md

 | #2  | 5385521489953706054 | 1          | Mission            | 1         | 2016-05-18 07:38:00 |
 | #N  | ...                 | ...        | ...                | ...       | ...                 |

-In order words, all the values related to a row are stored next to each other.
+In order words, all the values related to a row are physically stored next to each other.

-Examples of a row-oriented DBMS are MySQL, Postgres, MS SQL Server, and others.
+Examples of a row-oriented DBMSs are MySQL, Postgres and MS SQL Server.
+{: .grey }

 In a column-oriented DBMS, data is stored like this: